Instrumental/instrumentald/README.md

 # Instrumental Tools

-Collection of tools for use with the Instrumental (http://www.instrumentalapp.com/) app
+A collection of tools for use with Instrumental ([www.instrumental.com](http://www.instrumentalapp.com/))

 ## instrument_server